 Students entering the junior year have the latitude to define their interests and creative goals.
 Students naturally become more focused, integrating conceptual and technical skills while developing a personal vision in their art making.
 At the junior level, academic and elective course work fosters interest in cross-disciplinary practice and undergraduate research possibilities.

 The junior year is also the time for students to take advantage of study abroad opportunities.
-The School of Art & Design has several exchange programs including agreements with the University for the Creative Arts at Farnham, England, Edinburgh College of Art in Scotland, Fachhochschule Koblenz University of Applied Sciences in Germany, the Central Academy of Fine Art in Beijing, China, and Sydney College of the Arts and the University of New South Wales in Australia.
+The School of Art and Design has several exchange programs including agreements with the University for the Creative Arts at Farnham, England, Edinburgh College of Art in Scotland, Fachhochschule Koblenz University of Applied Sciences in Germany, the Central Academy of Fine Art in Beijing, China, and Sydney College of the Arts and the University of New South Wales in Australia.
 The Drawing, Painting and Photography Division offers a summer program through the Santa Reparata International School of Art in Florence, Italy.

-Seniors work semi-independently in their own studio spaces, and are required to meet weekly with two faculty advisors (instructors) to discuss their work, research and process.
-Additionally, seniors participate in seminars, visiting artists programs, group critiques, discussions, and exhibitions.
-Defining their own direction, seniors develop and produce a consistent body of work, which draws on their individual experiences, acquired skills and personal vision.
+Seniors work semi-independently in their own studio spaces and are required to meet weekly with two faculty advisors (instructors) to discuss their work, research and process.
+Additionally, seniors participate in seminars, visiting artists programs, group critiques, discussions and exhibitions.
+Defining their own direction, seniors develop and produce a consistent body of work which draws on their individual experiences, acquired skills and personal vision.
 The culmination of the BFA degree is the senior thesis exhibition.